Staudi/Pincss/README.md

 Pincss
 ======

-Custom CSS styles for Pinboard.in
+Custom CSS styles for Pinboard.in.
+Work best with [Stylish](http://sobolev.us/stylish) for Safari.